rmkeezer/t-shirt-factory/README.md

 # t-shirt-factory
-garaunteed to ensure rmkeezer get's a free tshirt
+garaunteed to ensure free tshirts are produced and shipped